conormkelly/hand-evaluator/readme.md

 Intended for use as a library to evaluate hands in a Texas Hold Em game engine.

-It uses the [Two Plus Two alogorithm](https://github.com/tangentforks/TwoPlusTwoHandEvaluator) and lookup table.
+It uses the [Two Plus Two algorithm](https://github.com/tangentforks/TwoPlusTwoHandEvaluator) and lookup table.
 The lookup table HandRanks.dat is included in the module.

 It is capable of evaluating 5, 6 and 7 card hands.

 Hands can be evaluated by comparing the _type_ then the _rank_ to determine the better hand.

-This can evaluate about 22MM hands per second on a quad-core 2.7GHz Macbook Pro.
+When comparing hands, the highest _value_ is the winner.

-Run the speedtest.js file under /test to try it.
+Run `npm test` to check out the speed test - this can evaluate over 130 million hands per second on my Ryzen 2600.

 ## Usage